Poncho: Bullshit. You ain't afraid of no man.

 - The very idea of being hunted by an invisible alien who is tougher than Arnold Schwarzenegger.

 - The Predator in general.
-Besides its delightful face, it can camouflage itself, making it near invisible (unless water comes into play), mimic human voices to lure victims and collects human skulls and spines as trophies for fun.
+Besides its delightful face, it can camouflage itself, making it near invisible (unless water comes into play), mimic human voices to lure victims and collects human skulls and spines as trophies.
 Not to mention, it has quite the array of frightening roars, screams and clicking noises.

-- The skinned corpses of Jim Hopper and his men.
+- The skinned bloodied corpses of Jim Hopper and his men.
 Accompanied by a Scare Chord and a Jump Scare.

 - The part where the Predator steals Blaine's body and a boar it scared jumps on Mac in a panic.

 - The Predator's laugh when it activates the self-destruction mechanism to kill itself.
 It starts out deep and slow, then suddenly bursts into a high, loud, very human-like maniacal cackle which mimics Billy's laugh.

 - The Killers over in the comics.
 Take a Predator and remove all forms of honor like not killing those that can't fight back and limiting their tech to make things even.
 They also use Xenomorphs as hunting dogs.